 - WordPress.com/WordPress.org (10)

 - Wix (9)

 - Medium (8)

 - Weebly (6)

 WordPress has held the number one spot in blogging for quite some time.
 However, since last year the up-and-coming blog platform seems to be Wix.
 Tumblr took a tumble in the rankings since last year.
 Another platform to note is Joomla, which wasn’t on my radar last year.

 Personally, I’m going to stay with WordPress because of its customizability.
 However, Tumblr looks like the best choice for casual bloggers because of its tight integration with social media features.
 The other 9 contenders listed above are not quite as popular, but each has their own niches in which they rule.

 Conclusion: For commercial blogs, use WordPress.
-For personal blogs, use Tumblr or social media.
+For personal blogs, look into Wix or social media.